BobTheBuidler/poosh/README.md

 ## How It Works

 1. Validates all inputs and combinations, failing early with clear errors.
-2. Sets the branch name as `poosh/{branch}`.
-3. If changes are detected:
+2. If changes are detected:
-   - On push events, commits and pushes to the branch.
+   - On push events, commits and pushes to `trigger-branch`.
-   - On other events, opens a pull request from the branch.
+   - If direct push fails, creates a PR from `pr-branch` (or `poosh/{trigger-branch}` if not provided) to `trigger-branch`.
    - PR title is always the commit message.
    - PR branch is always deleted after merge/close.
-   - PR body is set via `pr-body` if provided, otherwise a default is used.
+   - PR body includes the triggering branch and PR number if provided.
-4. Sets outputs for branch, commit SHA, PR URL, and PR number.
+3. Sets outputs for target branch, commit SHA, PR URL, and PR number.

 ## License